 • Local Groups: Connect with local groups and associations to see if representatives of the Town can participate in an upcoming meeting or offer to host a dedicated event.
 Seek their assistance in identifying how to best connect with customers with limited-English capabilities or disabilities that may prevent them from accessing Program information.
-Some of the Community-based groups identified to date which the Town may choose to work with include community center and transfer station.
+Some of the Community-based groups identified to date which the Town may choose to work with include: [add detail] [Inset local groups to connect with].